About Us

 Stewarton Woodlands Action Trust

 Stewarton Woodlands Action Trust (SWAT), is a voluntary community organisation with charitable status.
-Its membership is made up of volunteers from varying walks of life but all with the same goal, which is to conserve, regenerate and promote the restoration of predominantly native woodlands in the geographical area of Stewarton.
+Its membership is made up of volunteers from varying walks of life but all with the same aims, which are to “conserve, regenerate and promote the restoration of predominantly native woodlands in the geographical area of Stewarton”.

-Since SWAT was established, its volunteers have planted many trees in and around the district, some of which have been paid for by donations from local benefactors.
-SWAT is a member of the Community Woodlands Association.
+Since the organisation was founded in 2004, its volunteers have planted many trees in and around the district, some of which have been paid for by donations from local benefactors.

-We meet twice a month for ‘work sessions’, usually on a Sunday morning.
-Several of our volunteers who are retired also take it upon themselves to do extra tasks during the week, or whenever the need arises.
+We meet twice a month for work sessions, usually on a Sunday morning.
+Several of our volunteers who are retired also take it upon themselves to do extra woodland management tasks during the week, or whenever the need arises.

-Some of our volunteers have been formally trained and are qualified to use approved herbicides to manage non-native invasive species, or to use chain saws safely, enabling them to undertake skilled woodland management tasks.
+Some of our volunteers have been trained to use chain saws safely, enabling them to undertake skilled woodland and estate management tasks.

 There is also a social aspect to SWAT, as we have refreshments together after each of our regular ‘work sessions’, and get together at Christmas and also during the summer months for a barbecue.